sjpcp5/obsidian_notes/Technical/Javascript/2023 Jan 26 User Interface Classes.md

 #### Create DataTable
 - Normally a data table would take many man hours to create and we have only ten minutes
 - when we grab the headers as is it will convert them to lowercase to get a property name
-- when passing the headers, you a
+- when passing the headers, you also want to pass along another field that specifies the property name for each header.
 ```
 import { BaseElement } from './base-element.js';